mtoohey31/form-questions/README.md

 If built and run with this method, credentials will need to be mounted when the container is run, and the project will be rebuilt each time.
-This has the advantage of storing no credentials inside the container, they will only ever be stored in the `.env` file, or inside the container when it is running.
+This has the advantage of storing no credentials inside an unused container, they will only ever be stored in the `.env` file, or inside the container when it is running.
 This also allows you to change environment variables in the config file without having to rebuild the entire container, but it comes at the cost of the container running `npm run build` every time the container is started.
-This doesn't take long though in the current state of the project.
+This doesn't take long though in the current size of the project.

-To run with this method (assuming you have filled out the `.env` file), clone the repository and `cd` into it:
+To run with this method, clone the repository and `cd` into it:

 ```bash
 git clone https://github.com/mtoohey31/form-questions
 cd form-questions
 ```

-Then build the container using the appropriate Dockerfile:
+Then fill out the `.env` as previously explained and build the container using the appropriate Dockerfile:

 ```bash
 docker build -f Dockerfile.dynamic -t form-questions .
 ```

-And finally, run the container, mounting the `.env` file in the appropriate location:
+Finally, run the container, mounting the `.env` file in the appropriate location:

 ```bash
 docker run --rm -d -v $PWD/.env:/app/.env -p 5000:5000 form-questions
 ```

+The specific command above assumes that your current working directory is your local clone of this repository.
 The project will then be available on http://localhost:5000.

 #### Static Configuration

 With this method, the `.env` file is defined before the image is built, and so edits to the `.env` file require the container to be rebuilt.
-In addition, the credentials are stored inside the container, which some may consider undesirable.
+In addition, the credentials are stored inside the container even when it is not running, which some may consider undesirable.

-The process for running in this way are similar to the previous option, and are as
+The process for running in this way is quite similar to the previous option, and is as follows:
-follows:

-Assuming you have filled out the `.env` file, clone the repository and `cd` into
+Clone the repository and `cd` into it:
-it:

 ```bash
 git clone https://github.com/mtoohey31/form-questions
 cd form-questions
 ```

-Then build the container using the appropriate Dockerfile:
+Then fill out the `.env` as previously explained and build the container using the appropriate Dockerfile:

 ```bash
 docker build -f Dockerfile.static -t form-questions .
 ```

-And finally, run the container, mounting the `.env` file in the appropriate location:
+And finally, run the container:

 ```bash
 docker run --rm -d -p 5000:5000 form-questions